ginstrom/paladin-novel/chapter-outline.md

 *   Gond rationalizes each incident, but Sim quietly observes the pattern.
 *   They discover and begin settling in a secluded valley.

-### Chapter 8: Sanctuary Found
+### Chapter 8: Valley of Hope
 *   Valley community establishment: hunting, fishing, gathering for survival.
 *   Word spreads through Maera's growing network; refugees arrive in ones and twos.
-*   Gond and Sim suspect information leak but don't know the source.
+*   Gond's "gifts" continue manifesting: calming frightened animals, sensing weather changes, enhanced tactical awareness.
-*   Gond's "gifts" continue manifesting: calming frightened animals, sensing weather changes.
+*   During heated argument between refugees, Gond's words carry unusual weight and authority.
-*   Community grows but remains manageable; sense of false security develops.
+*   Sim and Gond pray over wounded refugee Jorik; healing occurs unnaturally fast.
-*   Gond takes on more leadership responsibilities, guided by increasingly reliable instincts.
+*   Gond rationalizes each incident, but Sim quietly observes the pattern of divine manifestation.

-### Chapter 9: Hunters and Hunted
+*   Community grows but remains manageable; Gond takes on more leadership responsibilities.

-*   Gond realizes if refugees can find them, slave catchers will follow.
+### Chapter 9: Sanctuary Found
-*   Begins defensive preparations: training fighters, setting ambush positions.
+*   Settlement development with skilled refugees: Korven (blacksmith), Marta (sailmaker), Dax (carpenter).
-*   Newcomers are overconfident about their safety in the remote valley.
+*   Food crisis forces dangerous expedition to abandoned Thornfield farmstead.
-*   Gond drills the community in defensive tactics, his tactical sense unnaturally sharp.
+*   Discovery of systematic slaver raids with smoke columns on horizon.
-*   During preparation for expected attack, Gond takes what should be a serious wound.
+*   Successful supply run yields tools, weapons, and months of food supplies.
-*   Observers expect him to be lame, but after the skirmish it's merely a graze.
+*   Gond's sword quality mysteriously improving - "more suited for hoeing turnips" to "pure sword-steel."
-*   Tension builds as signs of approaching slave catchers multiply.
+*   Community transforms from desperate refugees to organized settlement with hope for the future.

-### Chapter 10: First Blood, First Miracle
+### Chapter 10: Hunters and Hunted
-*   Force of approximately 10 slave catchers attacks the valley settlement.
+*   Gond leads supply expedition to Thornfield farmstead in dangerous territory.
-*   Gond's prepared ambush routs the attackers decisively.
+*   Overhears slavers discussing systematic destruction and plans to attack "northern valley."
-*   Victory comes at cost: two refugees killed, one fatally wounded.
+*   Realizes their sanctuary has been discovered and marked for assault.
-*   Faced with dying refugee, Gond's first clear, undeniable healing miracle occurs.
+*   Successful supply gathering but race against time to warn settlement.
-*   Divine power manifests unmistakably—no room for rationalization.
+*   Return with grim news: professional slavers with detailed maps approaching within days.
-*   Community witnesses Gond's transformation into an acknowledged paladin.
+*   Community prepares for war - defensive positions, evacuation routes, trap setting.
-*   Sim provides spiritual context; Gond can no longer deny his calling.
+*   Chapter ends with tension building as signs of approaching slave catchers multiply.

 ### Key Themes for Part II
 *   Gradual spiritual awakening